dialog-semiconductor/py_ble_manager/README.md

     ![type_hint](assets/type_hint.png)

 2. Using this constructor allows us to define default arguments for each Structure.
 This allows a developer to either create a Structure with the appropriate parameters on construction, or create the Structure and update the fields later.

     For example:

-    ```
+    ```python
     example_1 = gapm_operation_cmd(GAPM_OPERATION.GAPM_RESET)

     example_2 = gapm_operation_cmd()